RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: Formative Interview Study

 \section{Formative Interview Study}

-To complement the prior work discussed in \cref{sec:rw:communication}, we conducted a series of semi-structured 60-minute interviews to better understand why and how people adapt and recombine business intelligence (BI) assets in enterprise contexts.
+To complement prior work in the BI domain (\cref{sec:rw:communication}), we conducted a series of semi-structured 60-minute interviews to better understand why and how people adapt and recombine BI assets in enterprise contexts.
 We recruited six professionals who reported customizing, adapting, and repurposing BI assets to support sharing and storytelling across their organizations.
 The participants represented various sectors of the economy, including finance, higher education, technology, the automotive sector, and the nonprofit sector.

 We began by asking participants about their role(s) and work related to BI assets: how they currently adapt, reuse, or share these assets, along with the challenges that arise when doing these activities.
 In the latter half of each interview, we used a dashboard containing sales metrics as a design probe and asked participants to explain how they might customize and annotate the content to share insights with others.
-Throughout the scenario, we asked participants about opportunities for tool support and what affordances they would expect.
+Throughout the scenario, we asked participants about opportunities for future tool support.
+The second author led the interviews and initial thematic analysis of the data collected findings, while the other authors assisted with a secondary focused analysis dedicated to the implications for metrics.